Alec Martinez will return to the NHL tonight, joining a Kings team that has lost four of their last five games.

 Using our popular 10 Tidbits format, here is some information to help you get to know the newest addition to the Kings blueline this season…

 * First off, you’ll be glad to know his nickname isn’t ‘Ally.’
 According to Corey Elkins, his teammate in Manchester (AHL), they call him ‘Marty.’
-After it was announced Martinez would join the team this week I asked Elkins about his recent play with the Monarchs and he said “Marty has been awesome on the power play for us.
+After it was announced Martinez would join the team this week I asked Elkins about his recent play with the Monarchs and he said, “Marty has been awesome on the power play for us.
 He takes smart shots that get through traffic and moves the puck real well.
 Its fun to watch.”
-Coach Terry Murray is probably hoping he’ll be fun to watch for the Kings!
+Coach Terry Murray is probably hoping he’ll be fun to watch for the Kings.

 * Once he returned to Michigan, he went on to letter at Stoney Creek High School all four years…yes, in hockey.
-He also represented the United States in 2004 at the Under-18 Junior World Cup.
+Martinez also represented the United States in 2004 at the Under-18 Junior World Cup.

-* The RedHawks are now known as one of the power house teams in college hockey, however that wasn’t so much the case before Martinez arrived.
-They actually achieved their initial taste of real success during his first year – bring ranked #1 in the country for the first time and winning their first Conference (CCHA) Championship.
-However, come playoff time they began a stretch of three straight seasons where they were eliminated by the same team…Boston College.
+* The RedHawks are now known as one of the powerhouse teams in college hockey, however that wasn’t so much the case before Martinez arrived.
+They actually achieved their initial taste of real success during his first year – being ranked No. 1 in the country for the first time and winning their first Conference (CCHA) Championship.
+However, come playoff time, they began a stretch of three straight seasons where they were eliminated by the same team – Boston College.
 He also just missed out on the real success of the program, as the year after he left they were moments away from their first National Championship.
 This time, it was Boston University that did them in – scoring two goals in the final minute of the championship game to force overtime.
 BU would eventually score in the extra session and claim the title.

 * One of his college teammates was Jeff Zatkoff, a Kings goaltending prospect (currently playing in Manchester).
 Both were drafted by Dean Lombardi in 2007.
 The only other player in Kings history to be selected from the school was Greg Hogeboom (2002).
 He went on to play for Manchester and spent last season with the Ontario Reign.
-This year he’s playing with the Texas Brahmas of the Central Hockey League.
+This year, he’s playing with the Texas Brahmas of the Central Hockey League.
 Back to Martinez…he was taken 95th overall and later that same round the Kings took Dwight King (#109), who was called up last week.

 This last note is unconfirmed, so we wont count it as an official tidbit.
 He wore #53 when he made his NHL debut last season against the Phoenix Coyotes.
 Until told otherwise, we’ll assume he’ll wear it again tonight vs. the Canadiens.